 50 years ago, Her Majesty The Queen officially opened the music venue Queen Elizabeth Hall on the South Bank in London.
 The start of the Brutalist expansion of the riverside arts complex, striking architecture helped establish the Southbank Centre as London’s cultural heart.

 40 years ago, the world was shocked by the news that the King of Rock & Roll had died.
-Elvis Presley changed music and culture forever in the 1950s with his revolutionary sound and inspired teenagers at the time, and in subsequent generations.
+The King changed music and culture forever in the 1950s with his revolutionary sound and inspired teenagers at the time, and in subsequent generations.